Ba4bes/Psado/Docs/Connect-PSADO.md

 ## PARAMETERS

 ### -organization
-The name of the Companyaccount in Azure Devops. so https://dev.azure.com/{Organization}
+The name of the Companyaccount in Azure DevOps. so https://dev.azure.com/{Organization}

 ```yaml